Learn languages naturally with fresh, real content!

 Explore By Region

-A 9-month-old girl in Kent is critically ill with meningitis B following a nightclub superspreader event, sparking a major outbreak with two deaths and nationwide health alerts.
+flag A 9-month-old girl in Kent is critically ill with meningitis B following a nightclub superspreader event, part of a growing outbreak with two deaths.